 The survey protocol was approved by the Guiriko Regional Livestock and Animal Health Service.
 The free and informed consent of the producers was obtained before each interview.
 Responses were treated anonymously and confidentially.

+It is not clear where the “Materials and methods” section end and where “Results” section begins.